Author surrogate: Fan fiction

 Fan fiction critics have evolved the term Mary Sue to refer to an idealized author surrogate.
-The term 'Mary Sue' is thought to evoke the cliché of an author who uses writing as a vehicle for the indulgence of self-idealization, to create a character that is so competent or perfect that it lacks verisimilitude.
+The term "Mary Sue" is thought to evoke the cliché of an author who uses writing as a vehicle for the indulgence of self-idealization, to create a character that is so competent or perfect that it lacks verisimilitude.
 For male author surrogates, similar names such as 'Marty Stu' or 'Gary Stu' are occasionally used.

+In fan fiction, an author surrogate is more commonly called a "self-insert".

 Other uses

 The expression has also been used in a different sense, meaning the principal author of a multi-author document.